 It doesn’t have to be structural like in this example, you could even just do inlays in detail work.

 Epoxy is an amazing material to work with, and when you add things to the mixtures that enhance the look even further, it can be very addicting.
-If you have any questions about the tutorial, or need any help, please leave a comment and I’ll be glad to assist.
+If you have any questions about the tutorial, or need any help, please Post a Question in the Q&A Forum and I’ll be glad to help.
 Happy building.